Skip to main content

 Early signs of autism

-The first signs usually appear in childhood, often before the age of 3.
-But because the symptoms can vary, the diagnosis can come later in life - even in adulthood.
+The first signs usually appear in childhood, often before the child turns 3 years old.
+However, because the symptoms can vary, the diagnosis may come later in life – even in adulthood.

 Common signs in children:

-In adults, this can manifest as social challenges, strong interests, or a need for consistency in everyday life.
+In adults, this can manifest as social challenges, strong interests, or a need for fixed frameworks in everyday life.

 How is the diagnosis made?

-The diagnosis is typically made by a specialist psychiatrist or an assessment team who assesses both the child or adult's behavior, developmental history and needs.
+The diagnosis is typically made by a psychiatrist or an assessment team who evaluates the child's or adult's behaviour, developmental history, and needs.

 The assessment often involves interviews, questionnaires and observations.
 It's important to get a thorough assessment so that you can get the right support and understanding of your functioning.

-It's important to understand that autism is not a disease that can or should be cured.
-It is a different way of being in the world and many people with autism live good and meaningful lives - with the right support systems.
+It is important to understand that autism is not a disease that can or should be cured.
+It is a different way of being in the world, and many people with autism live good and meaningful lives – with the right support systems.

-That's why it's not about treatment, it's about adaptation and understanding - both from yourself and those around you.
+Therefore, it is not about treatment, but about adaptation and understanding – both from oneself and from the surroundings.

 Everyday life with autism

-For many people with autism, predictability, structure and calm are important elements of daily life.
-Planning ahead and avoiding sudden changes can help.
+For many people with autism, predictability, structure, and calmness are important elements in their daily lives.
+It can be helpful to plan well in advance and avoid sudden changes.

-Social situations can be challenging, which is why clear boundaries and clear communication are often beneficial.
+Social situations can be challenging, and therefore clear frameworks and clear communication are often an advantage.

-Many people with autism have a strong attention to detail, a good memory or great knowledge of specific topics.
-Some are creative, logical thinkers or particularly systematic - skills that are valuable in both study and working life.
+Many people with autism have a strong attention to detail, a good memory, or great knowledge of specific topics.
+Some are creative, logical thinkers, or particularly systematic – skills that are valuable in both studies and working life.

 Focus on resources

-Fortunately, today the focus is more on what people with autism can do, rather than what they can't.
-This leads to a better quality of life and better opportunities.
+Fortunately, today there is more focus on what people with autism can do, instead of what they cannot.
+This provides both quality of life and better opportunities.

 When should you seek help?

-If you find that you or your child has difficulties with social situations, communication or strong routines, it might be a good idea to talk to your doctor.
+If you notice that you or your child has difficulties with social situations, communication, or strong routines, it may be a good idea to talk to your doctor.
 An early assessment can provide answers and access to support.

-At Doctors Denmark, we're happy to help with the first step of an assessment.
-You can make an appointment quickly and speak to a doctor who takes your concerns seriously.
+At Doctors in Denmark, we are happy to help with the first steps in a diagnosis.
+You can get an appointment quickly and talk to a doctor who takes your concerns seriously.

 How to support someone with autism

 The most important thing is understanding and patience.
-Avoid pushing for social contact and ask directly rather than interpreting body language.
+Avoid pushing for social contact, and rather ask directly instead of interpreting body language.

-Small adjustments in everyday life can make a big difference, such as clear communication, calm surroundings and clear routines.
+Small adjustments in everyday life can make a big difference - for example, clear communication, calm surroundings and clear routines.